Long Is the Road (film)

+History

 A major aim of the film was to lobby for Jewish survivors still living in Displaced Persons (DP) camps to be allowed to emigrate to the British Mandate of Palestine.
 It drew a comparison between the plight of the Jewish population and the sufferings of other Europeans who had ended up in DP camps.
 This was partly done through the principal character's romantic relationship with Dora, a Jewish holocaust survivor.

 The film employs a semi-documentary technique to tell its story.
 Many of its themes were similar to other German rubble films of the era, but it was notably different partly because of its advocacy of an optimistic, idealistic new world in Palestine.
 The film only ever went on a limited release, and by the time it received its German première, many inhabitants of the DP camps had been re-settled, with large numbers emigrating to the newly founded state of Israel.
+In 1996 the film was made available to wider audience when the National Center for Jewish Film restored and re-released it.

+Plot summary

+David, the protagonist, escapes into the countryside from the transport from Warsaw Ghetto to Auschwitz and joins the partisans.
+After the liberation of Poland he searches for his mother, in vain, meets Dora, they move to the DP camp in Landsberg, they are married, he finally finds his mother, and in the end they are in a kibbutz in the land of Israel.